 While this book doesn’t necessarily cover NaNoWriMo success tips as this blog does, it does serve as a primer for a professional mentality with your writing.

-I can’t think of a better frame of mind to be in during INSERT BLOG TOPIC than, I’m a professional, I know what I’m doing here.
+I can’t think of a better frame of mind to be in during NaNoWriMo writing process than this: I’m a professional, I know what I’m doing here.

 If you would like a complimentary copy of How To Hire A Ghostwriter: Your Guide To Finding The Best Pro For Your Project all you have to do is click and download.